wbolster/plyvel/doc/index.rst

-  Plyvel wraps most of the LevelDB C++ API, so in addition to basic features like getting, putting and deleting data, Plyvel allows you to use write batches, database snapshots, very flexible iterators, bloom filters, custom cache sizes, and other goodness LevelDB has to offer.
+  Plyvel wraps most of the LevelDB C++ API, so in addition to basic features like getting, putting and deleting data, Plyvel allows you to use write batches, database snapshots, very flexible iterators, bloom filters, custom cache sizes, custom comparators, and other goodness LevelDB has to offer.

 * **High performance**